 Will the microchip wear out and need to be replaced?

 The microchip is passive, which means it does not have an internal battery.
-When a microchip scanner is passed over it, it is powered by the scanner and will transmit the pet’s ID number.
-The same microchip will last through your pet’s lifetime.
+When a microchip scanner is passed over it, it is powered by the scanner and will transmit the animal’s ID number.
+The same microchip will last through your furry friend’s lifetime.

 Can a microchip work like a GPS?